comparison

 Founder of Quicktion

 Building tools to bridge the gap between email and the tools you already use.
-Leandro created Quicktion to help teams save time by automating email workflows across Notion, Google Sheets, Airtable, Linear, and Trello.
+Leandro created Quicktion to help teams save time by automating email workflows across Notion, Google Sheets, Airtable, Linear, Trello, and Google Drive.

 Related Posts